tmcw/simpleopendata/index.md

 ## Use Open Formats

 Having a wider audience means changing your expectations for how they'll use data.
-You might use a particular operating system and software, and even have a site license for software - but others don't, and software can be prohibitively expensive.
+You use a particular operating system and software, and even have a site license for software - but others don't, and software can be prohibitively expensive.
 Why bother making data free if it costs thousands of dollars to open the file?

 Luckily there are many simple, open formats that are supported widely, by commercial and free products and across operating systems.

 ### Text

-**Avoid publishing text as Microsoft Word files.** There are multiple incompatible versions of the format and they are read inconsistently outside of Microsoft products.
+**Avoid publishing text as Microsoft Word files.** There are multiple incompatible versions of the format and they are read inconsistently outside Microsoft's products.

 **Publishing text as PDF is okay.** But remember that some of the purported benefits of PDF are myths: it is easily possible to edit any PDF file, so the files aren't any more tamper-proof than any other format.